 What you'll love about the recipe

-- Healthy and nutrient-dense bean brownies
+- Healthy, clean eating and nutrient-dense adzuki bean brownies with a rich chocolate flavour

 - Naturally sweetened and low in added sugar

-- Easy 30 minute recipe
+- Easy 30-minute recipe

 Healthy adzuki bean brownies

-Beans are of course full of nutrients.
-They are high in fibre, and high in protein.
 Beans are also a great source of minerals such as magnesium, potassium and zinc.
 They also contain important vitamins such as B6 and folate.

 Ingredients

 Adzuki beans.
-These are also known as aduki beans, azuki beans or red beans - they are all exactly the same thing.
+These are also known as aduki beans, azuki beans or red beans - they are all the same.
 They are widely available with the other pulses in supermarkets and health food shops.
-This adzuki bean recipe works particularly well as these red beans have a sweet nuttiness.

-Oats, oat flour or ground almonds.
-This flourless gluten free brownie recipe doesn't use any wheat flour.
-But it does need a little oat flour or ground almonds to bind it together.
-I love the flavour and fudgy texture that ground almonds gives these healthy brownies, and you can intensify the almond flavour with almond extract as well if you prefer.
-However, sometimes oats are more practical, especially if you have nut allergies, or want to include adzuki bean brownies in a school lunchbox.
+However, oats can be more practical if you have nut allergies, or want to include adzuki bean brownies in a school lunchbox.
 You can either use whole oats which will be processed into flour with the rest of the ingredients, or use oat flour if you have it.

-(If you want gluten free brownies, you’ll need to ensure that you use certified gluten free oats.)
+If you want gluten-free brownies, you’ll need to ensure that you use certified gluten-free oats.

-Apple puree adds sweetness and moisture to the recipe.
+Apple puree or apple sauce adds sweetness and moisture to the recipe.
 If you prefer, you can replace it with another sweet fruit or vegetable.
-One small mashed banana also works well, although you may need to add an extra spoonful of water if the mixture is a little thick.
-You could also try cooked sweet potato if you happen to have some left over.
-Let me know in the comments if you want any further advice, or want to share your results.
+You can also make these adzuki bean brownies with banana, although you may need to add an extra spoonful of water if the mixture is a little thick.

 I’ve also used a small amount of honey to add a little extra sweetness to these adzuki bean brownies, but molasses are also delicious and give a caramel-y flavour.
-Or if you prefer you can use maple syrup to make healthy vegan brownies.
-A little vanilla extract also enhances the chocolate flavour, but it's not essential.
-These naturally sweetened brownies are much lower in added sugar than a traditional brownie recipe.

-Brownies with cocoa have a rich chocolate flavour.
+Cocoa has a rich chocolate flavour.
 Make sure that you use unsweetened cocoa rather than drinking chocolate which has a lot of sugar added.

-I’ve also added a small amount of chopped dark chocolate as well for good measure.
+I’ve also added a small amount of chopped dark chocolate for good measure.
 Sprinkling the chocolate on the top of the brownies makes them look and taste extra good, but it is optional.
-If you prefer you could buy dark chocolate chips rather than using chopped chocolate.
-A high percentage good quality dark chocolate should be naturally vegan and dairy free, but check the label.

 How to make adzuki bean chocolate brownies

-The method itself couldn’t be simpler – just process all of the adzuki bean brownie ingredients together.
+The method itself couldn’t be simpler.
+Just process all of the adzuki bean brownie ingredients together.
 The more powerful your blender, the better the texture you’ll achieve as the beans (and oats if using) will be more finely broken down.
-I've also successfully made these adzuki brownies using an immersion blender and a tall jug.

 Add the beans, cocoa, oats or ground almonds, apple sauce, olive oil, honey, vanilla and baking powder to the bowl of a food processor.

 Blitz the ingredients until smooth.
 You may need to scrape down the sides of the bowl once or twice.
-Add a couple of tablespoons of cold water and blitz once more so that the mixture will fall from a spoon.

 Spoon the mixture into a lined tin and smooth the top.
 Sprinkle over the chopped chocolate.
 A 7 x 7 inch (or 18 x 18 cm) will be right for this amount of mixture.
-Bake in a preheated oven for 20 minutes.

 Frequently asked questions